-In QoS management, the current IEEE 802.11-2016 EDCA covers four classes: background, best effort, audio and video.
-And EDCA QoS is managed according to service class, contention window and AIFS value.
-Thus, WLAN using EDCA currently can support some kinds of GBR as well as non-GBR services, but it is contention based.
-HCCA relies upon TSPECs to allocate controlled access and does have the potential to provide low latency and GBR, but has a low level of implementation.
-3GPP system specifies QoS profile and characteristics in the following area.
+The EDCA of IEEE Std 802.11-2016 covers four classes of QoS management: background, best effort, audio and video.
+EDCA QoS is managed according to service class, contention window and Arbitrary Inter-Frame Spacing (AIFS) value.
+This capability allows WLAN to use EDCA as currently specified to support some GBR as well as non-GBR services.
+EDCA is contention based and therefore may not be capable of meeting some GBR requirements in a WLAN without low latency access to the Wireless Media (WM).
+Low latency access is dependent on the load on the WM due to RF interference, the network traffic load and how other users are using the WM.
+Hybrid Controlled Channel Access (HCCA) relies upon Traffic Specifications (TSPECs) to allocate controlled access and does have the potential to provide low latency and GBR, but will set a limit based on the available WM access latency.
+3GPP system specifies QoS profiles and characteristics in the following areas:

 Service priority level